AFAgarap/AFAgarap.github.io/_posts/2019-03-20-implementing-autoencoder-in-tensorflow-2.0.md

 2. Francois Chollet, Building Autoencoders in Keras (2016, May 14), The Keras Blog.
 3. I. Goodfellow, Y. Bengio, & A. Courville, Deep learning (2016).
 MIT press.

-This article is also available at [Medium](https://towardsdatascience.com/implementing-an-autoencoder-in-tensorflow-2-0-5e86126e9f7).
+This article was originally published at [Medium](https://towardsdatascience.com/implementing-an-autoencoder-in-tensorflow-2-0-5e86126e9f7).